Insert your tagboard here :)

 The list is endless.
 Cynthia McKinney is a courageous, active representative of the people.
 She believes in honesty and ingrity in government, and will speak "truth to power" whever necessary.
 Based on her positions, her experience and her hard work on our behalf,

+Was thinking about how easily we accepted as natural German Chancellor Angela Merkel's reaction from being grabbed from behind by a white male.
 While at the same time, the overwhelmingly white, American public imagination eagerly awaited the result of a possible grand jury indictment for Congresswoman Cynthia McKinney's reaction to the a similiar grabbing incident.

 The situations aren't identical, of course.
 But they are illustrative as to how America's sub-conscious, when not overtly conscious, obsession with race makes any and every situation involving a black person potentially up for grabs for arbitrary interpretations that defy all logical comparison.